List of Government Schemes for School Education in India

 2. National Program for Education of Girls at Elementary Education (NPEGEL)

-The Government of India has initiated the NPEGEL program to reach girls, especially girls that are not enrolled in a school.
+The Government of India has initiated the NPEGEL program to reach girls, especially girls who are not enrolled in a school.
 The program was started in July 2003 and is a significant component of the SSA.
 The program provides extra support for improving the education of girls.
 Some objectives under this scheme are developing gender-sensitive learning materials, gender-sensitisation of teachers, and provisions like stationary, uniforms, and workbooks.
 The main focus of this program is to break gender stereotypes and ensure girls get a good education at the elementary level.

 Girl in school